-For the research master’s programme European Studies enrolment takes place on the basis of your quality and suitability.
-For this your motivation, prior qualifications and your (professional) experience are important.
+For the research master’s programme in European Studies, enrolment is based on your quality and suitability.
+For this your motivation, previous education and your (professional) experience are important.

 Graduates from a relevant university bachelor's programme